Cameron Estate: History

 The current mansion is a graceful three-story barn-red-brick mansion in the Colonial Revival Federal style.
 It was one of Simon Cameron's prized estate and occupied by his family from 1872 until 1959 when the last Cameron, Mary died.
 During Simon Cameron's tenure, few changes were made to the farm house and it was not until his son James Donald Cameron (Don Cameron) acquired the house was it enlarged to its current size of over 12500 sqft.

 Don Cameron set out to transform the house and in 1889 removed the roof and added the third floor and expanded its footprint northward.
-It is purported that Don Cameron's second wife, Elizabeth "Lizzie" Tucumpsen Sherman, was not pleased with the house as it was not grand enough for here liking and stature.
+It is purported that Don Cameron's second wife, Elizabeth "Lizzie" Tucumpsen Sherman, was not pleased with the house as it was not grand enough for her liking and status.
 While the fashion of the time was to add mansard roofs, Don Cameron kept the Federal style but unified the house with Colonial Revival embellishments.
-Of particular note is the addition of the stylized “Pennsylvania Keystone” above the windows on the West side of the mansion.
+Of particular note is the addition of the stylized "Pennsylvania Keystone" above the windows on the West side of the mansion.
 The last expansion was completed in 1914.
 While the grandeur of the house was enhanced, the smell from the barn on the west side of the house was found to be most offensive to Don's second wife, and therefore the barn was dismantled and moved to another part of the farm.
 The barnyard yard was then filled in and a rose garden planted.

 “Donegal” was a working farm with the major crops being tobacco and watercress.
 In addition to crops J. Don Cameron bred award-winning Trotting Horses, Thoroughbreds and Welsh ponies for show and racing.
 Don Cameron planted 100 acre in blue grass to breed his Thoroughbreds.

 The estate currently has five remaining buildings, underground armory, and a water tower.
 The buildings still present are the main house, summer kitchen, carriage barn, tool shed and pump house.
 An old drawing of the estate shows several other buildings whose remains can be seen during the summer when the foundations heat up and burn through the grass.